 Tigers Attack and Kill Man in Asian Jungle, To Avenge Tiger Cub.

 Photo Caption: Sumatran Tiger bears its fangs.
+(You Tube)

 Proving it’s not just unexploded ordnance that can kill you if you disrespect the laws of the Asian jungle, rescuers recently searched for five men trapped up trees after being tracked and attacked by several Sumatran tigers that also mauled a sixth man to death.